sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 The switching time is estimated as follows.
 Based on the first request TTFT in `individual_responses.json`, if this value is significantly larger (more than 3 standard deviations) than the average TTFT of the remaining requests, then switching time will be the difference between first TTFT and the average of the remaining TTFTs.

+## Notebook
+The E2E notebook <./Benchmark_Model_Bundle.ipynb> contains a full example on how to create a CoE bundle, create an endpoint, deploy the CoE bundle to an endpoint, and finally run the CoE benchmarking script.